heavyai/rbc/doc/omnisci/column.rst

 .. py:class:: Column

-    In OmniSciDB, a Column with a type `T` is represented as follows:
+    In HeavyDB, a Column with a type `T` is represented as follows:

     .. code-block:: C